Habib-hs/healthcare-system/README.md

 # Healthcare Management System

-A comprehensive healthcare management system designed to streamline patient care, appointment scheduling, and medical record management.
-This project serves as a learning platform for modern enterprise Java development practices and cloud-native technologies.
+This healthcare management system streamlines patient care, appointment scheduling, and medical record management.
+It enables efficient management of patient data, appointments, and documentation, with real-time notifications and advanced search features, all designed for scalability, security, and high performance.
+As a learning project, it covers a broad range of technologies, including the Java ecosystem, backend development, cloud infrastructure, and databases, while also integrating DevOps practices for deployment, continuous integration, and streamlined operations.

-**## Project Overview**
-This system enables healthcare providers to manage patient records, schedule appointments, and handle medical documentation efficiently.
-Built with scalability and security in mind, it incorporates real-time notifications and advanced search capabilities.

-**## Technology Stack**
+### Technology Stack will be use
 - ****Core & Web****: Java 17, Spring Boot 3.4.1, Spring MVC, Spring Security 6.4.1, GraphQL
 - ****Databases****: PostgreSQL, MongoDB, Redis
 - ****Search & Caching****: Elasticsearch, Redis